page

 Is BIAB better than builder gel for extensions?

 BIAB can support short to medium length.
-For long extensions or complex shapes, builder gel offers better control and durability.
+For longer extensions or complex shapes, builder gel offers better control and durability.

 Does BIAB damage natural nails?